tvtwocom/contracts/uRaiden.md

 ### the advertisers perspective

-the advertiser would have no incentive to pay once its ad has been watched, therefor if he would open a channel with us, we should not expect to receive tokens.
-An advertiser would pay in advance, trusting us that we view its ad or repay according to the ToS.
+the advertiser would have no incentive to pay once its ad has been watched, therefor an advertiser would pay in advance trusting us that we view its ad or repay hima ccording to the ToS.

-* the Advertiser puts tokens into the TvTwoManager contract, as a balance for ads.
+* the Advertiser opens a channels with us and signes a balanceProof or just transfers tokens to us directly.
-* When we need tokens we can withdraw tokens from the TvTwoManager, along with a list of ads.tokensDelta the balances of the ads will be updated.
+* When we need tokens we can withdraw tokens from that channel.
 * we have to keep an off-chain database of balances for ads, in sync with all the views and balanceProofs

 ### TvTwos perspective